 While children across London are eagerly waiting to unwrap their presents, members of the Serpentine Swimming Club are preparing to swim their traditional 100-yard (91-metre) Christmas Day race.

-The race on 25 December takes place on the south bank of the lake, close to the Serpentine Café.
+The race on 25 December starts at 9am and takes place on the south bank of the lake, close to the Serpentine Café.
 Spectators are welcome, but you're advised to wrap up warm!